Deadpikle/macOS-Rich-Text-Editor/README.md

 macOS Rich Text Editor
 ==================
-**NOTE: This repo is in real need of some help.
-Code needs cleaned up, it doesn't support numbered lists, and the implementation for bulleted lists could be reworked (although the current implementation appears to be working OK overall).
-I haven't gotten the chance to do this myself.
-Please help!**

 You will need to implement much of the UI yourself (buttons, handling selection changes via the delegate protocol, etc.).
 The RTE just handles the bold/italic/bulleted lists/etc. for you.
 Some day, in a perfect world, I'll update this with a proper example.
 Rest assured, however, that I (Deadpikle) am using this code in a presentation software package for speaker notes rich text editing, and it works rather well.